-In this exciting article about untranslatable emotions – Lisa Feldman Barrett at Northeastern University, says that our abilities to identify and label our emotions can have far-reaching effects.
+In the exciting article about untranslatable emotions, Lisa Feldman Barrett from Northeastern University says that our abilities to identify and label our emotions can have far-reaching effects.

-the better emotional vocabulary we have to describe our state of mind, feelings, the better we can understand our selves and cope with our lives.
+This is called emotion granularity.
+So, the better the emotional vocabulary we have to describe our state of mind and feelings, the better we can understand ourselves and cope with our lives.

-I believe that the mindset “emotion granularity” applies to brands, marketing, and communication as well.
-The richer meaningful emotional connection we can create, that resonates with our customers and make them feel good, the more relevant and effective our communication will be.
-Forrester concludes that if you give your customers a positive emotional experience, they are more likely to buy from you again, to buy more from your business, and to recommend your products and services to a friend (Like Disney World).
+I believe that the mindset emotion granularity applies to brands, marketing, and communication as well.
+The richer and more meaningful emotional connection that resonates with our customers, making them feel good, the more relevant and effective our communication will be.
+Forrester concludes that if you give your customers a positive emotional experience, they are more likely to buy from you again, buy more from your business, and recommend your products and services to a friend (Just like we see with Disney World).
 If you provide a negative emotional experience, they’re more likely to leave you for someone else.

 So how do you create emotional communication?
 Sound and music are the languages of our soul.
-Music reflects people’s reality, it is a cultural connector that connects people global communities.
-Music is significant and influential.
-Which makes it very interesting – and useful – to brands.
+Music reflects people’s reality; it is a cultural connector that connects people in global communities.
+Music is significant and influential, which makes it very interesting – and useful – to brands.

 Brands that dare to use the power of emotions and music to create an emotional, meaningful customer journey will naturally attract us by drawing our attention to fleeting sensations in our never-ending search for feeling good.

-In a digital world there is only two senses: hearing and seeing.
 So are you using the full emotional bandwidth by using music strategically and emotionally in your communication?
-Have you mapped your Customer Emotional Journey in terms of what sensations and emotions you want your audience to feel when they listen to you?
+Have you mapped your Customer Emotional Journey regarding what sensations and emotions you want your audience to feel when they listen to you?
 Have you identified and described your brand identity in terms of music, so you know where and how to use music to substantiate the desired feeling – and when to be silent?

-It comes down to our willingness to recognize our selves, brands, and customers as emotional beings.
-Making more Emotion-2-Emotion communication and meaningful emotional customer experiences.
-We all consist of feelings created by frequencies and are unconsciously attracted to content that makes us feel good.
-We are humans, searching for connectivity, real compassion, authentic relationships, and a conversation for the shift of consciousness to a more meaningful life.
+It all comes down to our willingness to recognize ourselves, brands, and customers as emotional beings, making more emotion-2-emotion communication and meaningful customer experiences.
+We all consist of feelings created by frequencies, and we are unconsciously attracted to content that makes us feel good.
+We are humans searching for connectivity, real compassion, authentic relationships, and a conversation to shift consciousness to a more meaningful life.

 We do not remember noisy and numb content.
 Only bold, meaningful, and emotionally engaging content and music that makes us feel good can achieve this.

 So feel a little bit more.
-Look into your Customer Journey, add an emotional layer, and contemplate on what emotional vital moments and feelings you are creating in each touchpoint.
+Look into your customer journey, add an emotional layer, and contemplate what emotionally vital moments and feelings you create in each touchpoint.
 Try to listen to the words, sounds, and music your brand uses, feel it, and then ask yourself: